MarkChan0225/RoundedDiscord/README.md

 4. Always fix the bug at the first time.

 # BetterDiscord Users
-Download the latest file in [release](https://github.com/MarkChan0225/RoundedDiscord/releases/latest) and move it into 'Theme' file.
+Download the latest file in [release](https://github.com/MarkChan0225/RoundedDiscord/releases/latest) or by [this link](https://MarkChan0225.github.io/RoundedDiscord/RoundedDiscord.theme.css) and move it into 'Theme' file.

 # Vencord Users
 Copy this [link](https://markchan0225.github.io/RoundedDiscord/RoundedDiscord.theme.css) to 'Theme' setting.